 - If approved, funding is conditioned on the requirement to provide budget reconciliation within 90 days following completion of your event, activity or IST.

-- If funding was not used for the approved purpose and a refund is due to Seattle Genetics, you will have 30 days after submitting your reconciliation to submit the refund.
+- If funding was not used for the approved purpose and a refund is due to Seagen, you will have 30 days after submitting your reconciliation to submit the refund.

-- Failure to complete the reconciliation and/or submit the refund within the allocated timeframes may result in your inability to submit future requests for funding, in addition to any rights or remedies available to Seattle Genetics.
+- Failure to complete the reconciliation and/or submit the refund within the allocated timeframes may result in your inability to submit future requests for funding, in addition to any rights or remedies available to Seagen.